-I like spring--most do.
-If not favorite season, still enjoyable time of year.
-Spring break, Easter, refresh, restore, renew.
+I like spring.
+If this is not your favorite season, it is still an enjoyable time of the year.
+Spring break, Easter, our world refreshed, restored, renewed.
 Mother's Day, graduations, Memorial Day.
-School out, pointing to summer.
+School almost out, pointing to summer.

-Today = Mother's Day.
-If have Xn mother, blessed.
-If Mother is alive, doubly blessed.
+Today is Mother's Day.
+If you have a Christian mother, you are blessed.
+If your Mother is alive, you are doubly blessed.
 Mothers are special.
-Today, celebrate X, but celebrate Mothers.
-Is right, Gal.
+Today, we celebrate Christ, but we celebrate mothers.
+This is biblically right, Gal.
 1:24.
-Glorify God through the people God puts in our lives.
+We glorify God for and through the people God puts in our lives.

-One reason we like TG/Xmas, like spring is that these are times of celebration.
+One reason we like Thanksgiving, Christmas, spring -- these are times of celebration.
 Nostalgia, tradition, heritage.
-Heard yesterday, in celebration we merge the past, present and future.
-When we celebrate, look backward with insight, around in awareness, to the future with hope.
+In celebration we merge the past, present and future.
+When we celebrate, we look backward with insight, around in awareness, to the future with hope.
 We become more confident.
 We become more loving.
 We become better.
-These are reflected in reading, 2 Tim.
+These are reflected in today Scripture reading, 2 Tim.
 1:3-7.

-Larger text is 1:3-14.
-Hear again.
+The context is 2 Tim.
+1:3-14.
+We need to hear it, again and again.
 In this passage are principles for life, perspectives to guide, preparations to be made.

-When read this passage, thankful for my life, for church, for God, for nation, for families, for mothers.
-Become aware of dynamics of life.
-Three things passage suggests.
+When I read this passage, I am thankful for my life, for the church, for God, for this nation, for families, for mothers.
+I become aware of the dynamics of life.
+Three things the passage suggests.